shrey08/Active-Directory-Basics/Physical Active Directory.md

 ### AD DS Data Store
 Holds the databases and processes needed to store and manage directory information such as users, groups, and services.
-- Contains <blockquote>NTDS.dit</blockquote>
++ Contains <blockquote>NTDS.dit</blockquote>
- - a database that contains all of the information of an Active Directory domain controller as well as password hashes for domain users
+ + a database that contains all of the information of an Active Directory domain controller as well as password hashes for domain users
-- Stored by default in
+- Stored by default in <blockquote>%SystemRoot%\NTDS</blockquote>
-> %SystemRoot%\NTDS
 - Accessible only by the domain controller